"This an exhibit you might be interested in

 Yes—and how does one wake up to that?

 This is a question that’s more than just difficult to answer.
 But surely it’s still worth asking.
-Maybe in a time of spectacle, certain quiet voices can take one on an unexpected journey - and Takigawa is not the only photographer trying to raise awareness about the brutal toll of plastic waste on sea birds.
+Maybe in a time of spectacle, certain quiet voices can take one on an unexpected journey - and Takigawa is not the only photographer trying to raise awareness about the brutal toll plastic waste in our oceans is taking on sea birds - and other marine life.

 How the work of the twelve artists included in the exhibit reflected the influence of Japanese aesthetics, I couldn't say.
 I can say that the work of each artist quietly cast a different light.
 Half were Japanese, or Japanese-American.
 And potter Rob Barnard spent years in Japan working under the guidance of master potter Kazuo Yagi.

-Maybe a better question is what are the sources of transcendental vision
+Maybe a better question would be what are the sources of transcendental vision

 ?
-Thinking about this work another phrase comes to mind—one I found in the draft Dr. Nakasone sent to me: dependent co-arising.
+Thinking about it, another phrase came to mind—one I found in Dr. Nakasone's writing: dependent co-arising.

 It’s not a bad phrase to bring up in the context of Enns’ exhibit.
 Looking at the work of these artists, it’s easy to imagine some kind of common, if unseen, ground from which the work emerges.
 How exactly this is identified is another question.
 And today, where can such quiet voices be found and heard?

-There was a strange poetry in the connections that unfolded from that little email invitation, and in my journey to a city built on sand - something precious beyond words.
+All and all, there was a rare poetry in the connections that unfolded from that little email invitation, and in my journey to a city built on sand - something precious beyond words.

 After the exhibit, Jerry Takigawa wrote, “It was the comment of one visitor that brought the whole purpose of the exhibition into sharp focus.
 A middle-aged Japanese woman was quietly crying in the presence of the artwork.
 Gail approached her and asked if she was okay.
 The woman said she felt that this was the most healing exhibit she had ever seen—in either Japan or America.”